 Snow Zone Managers

 Systems Control Center Manager

+FM Fleet Manager

 Associate Director of Grounds or the Associate Director, HSPP shall be responsible for briefing the Facilities Management leadership of the planning measures.

 Mobilization

 During normal working hours, supervisors are responsible for communicating snow and ice control measures duties to their staff.
 After normal working hours, weekends, or holidays, personnel assigned to snow and ice control duties should call the Facilities Management Snow Line (434-243-0647).
 Supervisors and Managers will receive an alert from the Snow Control Officer regarding the weather event.